After months of restrictions a Golf and Spa break at the luxurious Lough Erne Resort was just what the doctor ordered.

 The atmosphere around the reception area was warm and friendly.
 As we waited to be checked in, my eyes were drawn to the richly decorated hallway and lounge area with its antique furniture and open fire.
 For a moment I had a sense of being in some fine Old Country House.

-We were staying in a two-bedroomed lodge overlooking Castle Hume Lough.
-The luxuriously furnished rooms were spacious and beautifully furnished.
-All rooms had magnificent views of the Lough and the course.
+We were staying in one of the beautiful two-bedroomed lodges which is perfect for golfing groups or families.
+The rooms were spacious and elegantly furnished, every room had a magnificent view of the Lough and the course.

-Once we had settled in, unpacked the golf clubs, checked in at the very elegant golf reception, we were off across the wooden bridge to the first tee on the Faldo course.
+Once we had settled in, unpacked the golf clubs, we made our way to the golf reception were we met Golf Operations Manager Barry McCauley.
+After a quick chat about the course with Barry we were off across the wooden bridge to the first tee on the Faldo course.

 The first few holes wind through lovely mature woodland and around the wetland areas of Castle Hume Lough.
 The par 3, 5th [Dovecott Carry] is a challenging and fun hole.
 It is all carry to a peninsula green.
 Next was a long uphill par 5, [Collop Rise.]
 This is a fantastic hole, once you reach the green the views over Castle Hume Lough and Lough Erne are stunning.
 The 7th slopes down to the waters edge.
 [Devenish Drop] Rory McIlroy was the first golfer to drive this green.

-The 10th [Emerald Isle] is Lough Erne’s signature hole spectacular hole on the edge of Lough Erne.
+The 10th [Emerald Isle] is Lough Erne’s signature hole, a truly spectacular hole on the shores of Lough Erne.
 The14th and16th [Faldo Turn] holes are both excellent par 5s.
 Views over the estate are spectacular.
 The final two holes are played along the shore of Castle Hume lough.
-The tricky par-3 finishing hole with sand on the left and water on the right of green adds an enjoyable and challenging finish to a great round of golf.
+The tricky par-3 finishing hole with sand on the left and water on the right of green added an enjoyable and challenging finish to a great round of golf.

 This course has something for everyone from the low handicap player to the higher, it is exiting, challenging and beautiful.
-All of which, Faldo envisaged and achieved.
+All of which, Faldo envisaged.

-For dinner I went straight for the Ribeye with Béarnaise sauce paired with some very nice S.A.
+For my meal I went straight for the Ribeye with Béarnaise sauce paired with some very nice S.A.
 Cabernet Sauvignon, 2017 Stellenbosh.
-My friend Ann chose to have the prawn starter followed by Seabass paired with a bottle of N.Z Sauvignon Blanc.
+My friend chose to have the prawn starter followed by Seabass paired with a bottle of N.Z Sauvignon Blanc.

 Our two day break went too fast.
 This is what happens when you’re having fun, or so they say.
 One thing is for sure what ever your reason for visiting you are certain to have a most pleasurable experience at this luxurious five star Lough Erne Retreat in the heart of Beautiful County Fermanagh.